jonurce/UR3e-Control/README.md

 3. Control the gripper using ROS 2 services or topics exposed by the driver.

 ## 🚦 Launch the Sequence Test Control
+This code is working and the robot moves.

 ```bash
 cd ~/ros2_ws